cysouw/diathesis/text/c01_introduction.md

 c.  ^* Es ist bekannt, dass ich morgen kaufen will ein Haus.
 :::

-Constructions with *zu* and infinitive are sometimes coherent, e.g. [@Next] with finite verb *gibt*, and sometimes non-coherent, e.g. [@NNext] with finite verb *hofft*.
-The coherent construction in [@Next a] is thus monoclausal, while the non-coherent construction in [@NNext a] consists of two clauses.
+Constructions with *zu* and infinitive are sometimes coherent, e.g. [@next] with finite verb *gibt*, and sometimes non-coherent, e.g. [@nnext] with finite verb *hofft*.
+The coherent construction in [@next a] is thus monoclausal, while the non-coherent construction in [@nnext a] consists of two clauses.

 :::ex
 a.
 Der Protest gibt ihr zu denken.